Azure/tech-debt-analytics/docs/security_and_authentication.md

-# What security is used within this project?
+# Security and Authentication within the project

 ## Deploying resources to Azure via CI/CD

 To ensure the repository can securely deploy resources to Azure, the following steps are taken:

-- There is a [custom role](../infra/custom-deployer-role.json) in the subscription to allow deployment of the types of resources included in this solution.
+- [Optional but highly recommended] Create a [custom role](../infra/custom-deployer-role.json) in the subscription to allow deployment of the types of resources included in this solution with the least amount of privileges.
-  - You could further provision the resource group first and associate the role only to that resource group to reduce the security perimeter of the role.
+  - [Most recommended] You could provision the resource group first and associate the role only to that resource group to reduce the security perimeter of the role.
+  - [Not recommended] Alternatively, you can assign contributor access to the subscription to the User Managed Identity when you create it.
+- Create the [App Registration](#app-registration) that the Azure Functions will use to provide authentication.
-- There is a [User Managed Identity](https://learn.microsoft.com/en-us/entra/identity/managed-identities-azure-resources/how-manage-user-assigned-managed-identities?pivots=identity-mi-methods-azcli) that is assigned to the custom role.
+- Create a [User Managed Identity](https://learn.microsoft.com/en-us/entra/identity/managed-identities-azure-resources/how-manage-user-assigned-managed-identities?pivots=identity-mi-methods-azcli) and assigned it to the custom role.
-- The respository has an associated [Federated Credential](https://learn.microsoft.com/en-us/entra/workload-id/workload-identity-federation) that is able to act as the User Managed Identity.
+- Create an associated [Federated Credential](https://learn.microsoft.com/en-us/entra/workload-id/workload-identity-federation) for the User Managed Identity for the repository.
-- The repository uses GitHub Actions to deploy resources to Azure with an OIDC connection to Azure.

-The CI/CD then uses secrets to include key pieces of information to enable authentication:
+- Add the User Managed Identity Client ID within the secrets for the repository.
   - `AZURE_CLIENT_ID`: The client ID of the User Managed Identity.
   - `AZURE_TENANT_ID`: The tenant ID that the User Managed Identity exists in.
   - `AZURE_SUBSCRIPTION_ID`: The subscription ID where the resources are to be deployed.
+- Add a login step within the CI/CD using the secrets associated with the User Managed Identity and the subscription you wish to deploy into.

 ```yaml
 - name: Azure login